History of IBM magnetic disk drives: IBM 0664

 The 0664 first shipped in November 1992.
-Developed under the code name "Allicat" at IBM Rochester, MN, it was a full-height 51/2-inch HDD (3.25-inch high) that combined two 31/2-inch devices in one, with up to 2.013 GB capacity on up to 8 95 mm disks.
+Developed under the code name "Allicat" at IBM Rochester, Minnesota, it was a full-height 51/2-inch HDD (3.25-inch high) that combined two 31/2-inch devices in one, with up to 2.013 GB capacity on up to 8 95 mm disks.

 IBM 0662

 The 0662 first shipped in June 1993.
-Developed under the code name "Spitfire" at IBM Rochester, MN, it was a full-height (1-inch high) 31/2-inch HDD with 1.05 GB on 3 disks or 5 disk surfaces.
+Developed under the code name "Spitfire" at IBM Rochester, Minnesota, it was a full-height (1-inch high) 31/2-inch HDD with 1.05 GB on three disks or five disk surfaces.
 It was the HDD internal to the 9336 Disk Unit and the 9337 Disk Array.

 Floppy disk drive

 Another important IBM innovation is the floppy disk drive.
 IBM first introduced the 8-inch FDD in 1971 as a read only program load device.
 In 1973 IBM shipped its first read/write floppy disk drive as a part of the 3740 Data Entry System.
 IBM established early standards in 8" FDDs but never sold such products separately so that the industry then developed separate from IBM.

-IBM was at one point was the world's largest purchaser of OEM 51/4-inch FDDs; its selection of the two-sided, 48 tpi model helped establish the model as the de facto industry standard.
+IBM was at one point was the world's largest purchaser of OEM 51/4-inch FDDs; its selection of the two-sided, 48 tracks-per-inch model helped establish the model as the de facto industry standard.
 IBM made extensive preparations to manufacture such models and smaller form factors but cancelled all such efforts in 1985.
 IBM's 1983 attempt to OEM its 4-inch DemiDisk failed.